greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 27. `sudo reboot`

 Your SSH session will end here.
-Wait for the Pi to reboot, sign back in again and continue.
+Wait for the Pi to reboot, reconnect, sign back in again and continue.

 28. Confirm your current version of python: